Schoolforbasics/runbooks/AnacondaRepository.rst

 :Note: Depending on the type of installation, this process may take hours.

-To verify the local Anaconda Repo repo has been populated, visit **http://your.anaconda.server:8080/anaconda** in a browser.
+To verify the local Anaconda Repository repo has been populated, visit **http://your.anaconda.server:8080/anaconda** in a browser.

 Optional: Mirror the R channel